Introduction

 By intention, users have restricted access to your application.
 Authorization rules associate a named resource with one or more users and/or roles for granting or revoking access on those resources.

 A resource is basically just a name, e.g. of a feature or some data entity in your application.
-It doesn't mean anything to this plugin on its own.
+It does not mean anything to this plugin on its own.
 In context of your application the name is meant to represent something you want to control access on.

 Resource names work hierarchically by design.
 They consist of segments similar to a filesystem's pathname.
 However, segments of a resource name are separated by periods instead of slashes.